operator-framework/operator-sdk/doc/cli/operator-sdk_bundle_create.md

 Assuming your operator has the same name as your operator and the only channel is 'stable', the above command can be abbreviated to:

-$ operator-sdk bundle build quay.io/example/test-operator:v0.1.0
+$ operator-sdk bundle create quay.io/example/test-operator:v0.1.0

 The following invocation will generate test-operator bundle metadata and Dockerfile without building the image:

-$ operator-sdk bundle build \
+$ operator-sdk bundle create \
     --generate-only \
     --directory ./deploy/olm-catalog/test-operator \
     --package test-operator \